PROFILE

 2005, is a focus of national pride.

-The U.S.-China Science and Technology
+The U.S.-China Science and Technology Agreement

-Agreement remains the framework for bilateral
+remains the framework for bilateral cooperation

-extend the Science and Technology Agreement was
+Science and Technology Agreement was signed in

-signed in April 2006.
+April 2006.
 The Agreement is among the

 longest-standing U.S.-China accords, and